bentlema/puppet-tutorial-pe/tutorial/vbox/08-Environments.md

 Warning: Local environment: "development" doesn't match server specified node environment "production", switching agent to "production".
 ```

-So how are we suposed to implement the code dev/test/promote workflow we
+So how are we suposed to implement the code/dev/test/promote workflow we
 presented previously?

 There's a couple ways we can approach this: